cromicron/covid_systematic_review/README.md

 4. From anaconda run `conda env create -f env.yml` to create the environment with the required packages
 5. To use virtual environments within jupyter notebooks run the following command `conda install -c anaconda ipykernel`
 6. Install the kernel with the above created environment by running `python -m ipykernel install --user --name=covid_review`
-7. Open the Jupyter notebooks in the `notebooks/` directory and run the code cells to reproduce the results of the protocol
+7. Open the Jupyter Notebook `Conduct_Review.ipynb`.
+Choose the kernel covid_review created above and follow the instructions carefully.

 ## License